-- RCC Public Safety Eugene Levy Fieldhouse, Room 5209 845-574-4911 or 4217 - Rockland County Sheriff's Department 55 New Hempstead Road, New City, NY 10956 845-638-5400 - Town of Ramapo Police Department 237 NY-59, Suffern, NY 10901 845-357-2400
+- RCC Public Safety Eugene Levy Fieldhouse, Room 5209 845-574-4911 or 4217 - Rockland County Sheriff's Department 55 New Hempstead Road, New City, NY 10956 845-638-5400 - Town of Ramapo Police Department 237 NY-59, Suffern, NY 10901 845-357-2400 - State police 24-hour hotline to report sexual assault on a NY college campus 1-844-845-7269

-- State police 24-hour hotline to report sexual assault on a NY college campus 1-844-845-7269 - "Spirit of Rockland" Special Victims Center Good Samaritan Regional Medical Center, 255 Lafayette Avenue, Suffern, NY 10901 845-357-0651
+• "Spirit of Rockland" Special Victims Center - Good Samaritan Regional Medical Center, 255 Lafayette Avenue, Suffern, NY 10901 845-357-0651

 To file a report of sexual assault, domestic violence, dating violence, and/or stalking, talk to the Title IX Coordinator for information and assistance.
 Reports will be investigated in accordance with Rockland Community College policy and the reporting individual's identity shall remain private at all times, if said reporting individual wishes to maintain privacy.
-If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Student Development Center (845-574-4306 or 845-574-4307) anonymously to discuss the situation and available options (http://www.sunyrockland.edu/about/title-ix/options-for-confidentially-disclosing-sexual-violence):
+If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Student Development Center (845-574-4306 or 845-574-4307) anonymously to discuss the situation and available options (https://sunyrockland.edu/about/title-ix/options-for-confidentially-disclosing-sexual-violence):

-Title IX Coordinator
+• Title IX Coordinator

-Latoya Blount Executive Director for Student Engagement and College Live Technology Center, Room 8135 845-574-4729 Iblount@sunyrockland.edu
+Christina Merriweather Interim Executive Director for Student Engagement and College Life Technology Center, Room 8247 845-574-4276 Christina.merriweather@sunyrockland.edu